ve12sus/youtube-comment/README.md

 I spent the longest time in this portion.
 I was using both the YouTube API and my own to have a MVC that models both, the Controller that took URL and user input and rendered a view.
-They constantly update each other and I wrestled with it to produce the script to do that.
+They constantly update each other and I learned to produce the script to do that.

 After I got it to work I spent time really cleaning it up and refactoring it down.